 Growth management laws should take careful consideration of and protect the distinct home rule authority and land use controls of local governments.
-Palm Beach County SUPPORTS changes that: 1) strengthen the intergovernmental review process; 2) ensure that the development impacts occurring outside the approving jurisdiction are adequately mitigated; 3) eliminate unnecessary duplication and expenses, and 4) support full funding of regional planning councils and OPPOSE legislation prohibiting or restricting the ability of a regional planning council to provide planning and technical service to its local governments.
+Palm Beach County SUPPORTS changes that:

+- Strengthen the intergovernmental review process. - Ensure that the development impacts occurring outside the approving jurisdiction are adequately mitigated. - Eliminate unnecessary duplication and expenses. - Support full funding of regional planning councils.

+Palm Beach County OPPOSES legislation prohibiting or restricting the ability of a regional planning council to provide planning and technical service to its local governments.
 Palm Beach County additionally SUPPORTS efforts to strengthen intergovernmental coordination so land use decisions of one jurisdiction do not negatively affect another.